Search This Blog

 The day started with a lovely scenic ride, and I was happy to be out on the bike.
 This euphoria, however, came to a grinding halt when the paved road abruptly disappeared after approximately 25 km.
 It was not a disaster until I realised this was no ordinary dirt road but one that had been neglected for years, and I thought it resembled a minefield (not that I knew what it looked like).
 In any event, I persevered, bouncing over the potholes and slip-sliding through the muddy patches.
 Conditions worsened as the day progressed, and I had my eye set on the junction 20 km away, believing conditions would improve from there.
 I clawed onto the handlebars for dear life, and after 5 km, I stopped to take a breather, feeling happy I managed 5 km.
 My wrists and arms felt shaky, but I returned to the bike, determined to reach the main road.
 And so it went until I reached the junction.

 It was already quite late, and instead of going to Sihanoukville, I decided to head straight to Srae Ambel.
 You can imagine my surprise when I found the road (although paved) in dreadful condition, busy and narrow.
 So narrow was the road that two trucks could barely pass one another, let alone avoid bicycles or motorbikes.
 Motorbikes mainly used the no-man’s land next to the paved road, and I followed suit.
-This was no easy ride as the no-man’s land wasn’t meant for vehicles and was by then potholed and muddy.
+This was no easy ride, as the no-man’s land wasn’t meant for vehicles and was, by then, potholed and muddy.
 I was in this mess and had to persevere.
 The continuous rain didn’t make the ride any more manageable.
 Once, I stopped for coffee to get out of the rain and rest my wrists, but I still had a way to go and soon got back on the bike.

-I was optimistic about the new road leading to the border being completed, but unfortunately, that wasn't the reality.
+I was optimistic that the new road leading to the border would be completed, but unfortunately that wasn't the case.
 Despite my determination to continue, the mud clogged the chain and gears, forcing me to stop and clear the wheels.
 What a mess!
 Seeking advice on the road conditions ahead, I stopped at a roadside eatery, only to be informed that the road was impassable for a bicycle.
 Although I usually take such warnings lightly, I decided to heed the advice this time.
 I was directed to a bus, where I was surprised to find no seats, just an open space.
 As we traversed the bumpy road, the driver and his companion were incredibly amiable, even buying me a coffee and offering water and a baguette.
 Initially told that the journey would take seven hours to cover 125 km, I was relieved when we arrived in Koh Kong after just 5 hours.
 I paid the driver 50,000 riel for the ride, which I thought was a bargain.
 He seemed content with the payment and even offered me change, which made me chuckle.
 Afterwards, I cycled around town searching for budget accommodation and found Rene’s Pasta Bar & Guesthouse, which offered a fan room for only $11.
 The room was sparkling clean, the staff helpful, and the food delicious.
 I couldn’t be happier.

 Thursday, 3 October 2024